Injuries From Rear End Crashes

 Rear end crashes can also cause very severe injuries such as fractures to the neck, cervical disc injury and nerve damage.
 Even without these types of injuries, numerous clinical studies have documented muscle weakness and paresthesis of the neck, shoulders, upper back and arms in whiplash patients.
 These injuries can be of a permanent nature.
 Approximately 50% of whiplash patients reported neck pain, 15 years after the rear end crash.
 Clinical studies also suggest that whiplash trauma can accelerate disc degeneration.

 Whiplash injuries continue to be the subject of considerable medical interest, investigation and debate.
 Insurance companies often attempt to downplay such injuries and will in some cases take advantage of injured victims who do not have attorneys.
 Auto insurers use a variety of techniques to control their losses.
 One strategy is that all injury claims resulting from collisions where damage is $1000 or less are adjusted (settled) for minimal compensation.
 The fact is that property damage is not a reliable predictor of injury risk is low velocity crashes.
 Furthermore, property damage is not reliable in predicting acute injury or symptom duration.Contact a West Palm Beach Rear End Attorney

 If you have been involved in an automobile crash, it is important to seek immediate medical help, as well as consult with an experienced personal injury attorney.
-Contact a West Palm Beach personal injury attorney, at The Law Office of Jessica Mishali, P.A., for a free evaluation of your case.
+Contact a West Palm Beach personal injury attorney, at The Law Office of Jessica Mishali, P.A., for an evaluation of your case.
 Please call us at (561) 833-2772 or contact us online.